thibautambrosino/REPR/README.md

 It's important to ensure intermediate results are correct.
 Otherwise, you will spend time trying to figure out why your specular is off, when the issue might actually comes from a different part of the pipeline.

+### Warm up (0 points)
+This short part will help you discover the code.
+It will be used in the next section, so don't skip it.
+1. Draw a basic sphere with a simple color
+2. Draw the `normal` vector
+3. Draw the `viewDirection` vector

 ### Ponctual Lights (10 points)

 You can implement either directional lights or point lights (or both!).
 For better visual results,